-- D. The attached requirements MUST BE MET FOR ALL SPONSORS OF BAPTISM.
+Attached requirements MUST BE MET FOR ALL SPONSORS OF BAPTISM.
 This is Canon Law (Nos.
 872 to 874, 1% to 5% plus #2).

-*****BAPTISMS ARE DONE ON THE FIRST AND THIRD SUNDAYS OF THE MONTH.
-YOU ARE ASKED TO BE AT CHURCH AT 12:45PM.
+*****BAPTISMS ARE DONE ON THE FIRST AND THIRD SUNDAYS OF THE MONTH AT ST. MARY’S. YOU ARE ASKED TO BE AT CHURCH AT 12:45PM.
 THE BAPTISMS START AT 1:00PM.
 AT HOLY ASSUMPTION BAPTISMS ARE PERFORMED DURING THE 10:30AM MASS ON ANY SUNDAY.

 Can.
 872 – Insofar as possible one to be baptized is to be given a sponsor who is to assist an adult in Christian initiation, or, together with the parents, to present an infant at the baptism, and who will help the baptized to lead a Christian life in harmony with baptism, and to fulfill faithfully the obligations connected with it.

 Can.
 873 – Only one male or one female sponsor or one of each sex is to be employed.

 Can.
 874 –

 - To be admitted to the role of sponsor, a person must: